Company pensions explained Transferring your company pension

 There are several factors to watch, however, which might make transferring unappealing:

-- Exit charges: most occupational schemes will allow you to switch without charge, but some personal pensions have exit fees as high as 10%.
+Most workplace pension schemes will allow you to switch without charge, but some personal pensions have exit fees as high as 10%.
 Check carefully before making a move.

-- Annual charges: check what charges your current scheme is making and what charges you will face in the future.
+Check what charges you will face in the future.
 If you belong to a group personal pension (GPP), you might find that you’ve been enjoying an ‘active member discount’ while employed by your old firm.
 If this stops, annual charges could rise from around 0.5% to 1.5%.